Viola Hubbard has worked every election since 2008. Covid-19 won’t stop her.

-She’ll advise other poll workers, field questions from voters and ensure ballots are sealed and safely returned to the D.C.
+She’s advising other poll workers, fielding questions from voters and ensuring ballots are sealed and safely returned to the D.C.
 Board of Elections.

 “I’m responsible for everything that is in that poll center,” said Hubbard, 72.
 “If someone needs help — if we’re overwhelmed and someone needs to take a break — I can step in.”